viernes, 16 de diciembre de 1988

 (Pintura del artista japonés Arata Yokoyama)

-because I can't have you night and day
+because I cannot have you night and day,

 as the bird kisses the air in flight,

-as I carry my love to my soul.
+as I carry love bound to my soul.

-and I can't have you night and day
+and I cannot have you night and day,

 as a world of illusion travels through my mind.

-And sad I will continue the next day
+And sad I will remain the next day,

-because I know that for me you will not be
+because I know you will not be with me,

-I think I'll die if I don't see you again!
+I think I will die if I don’t see you again!

 Because you are all my air, my flight,

-and that love that I have stuck to my soul.
+and that love I carry bound to my soul.

 martes, 12 de julio de 1988